Frequenty asked questions (FAq)

 What sort of work will my child be put forward for?

 For younger children, television commercials constitute the majority of work.
 These can be a great learning experience and lots of fun.
 Older children will find themselves auditioning for film and television roles, theatre and musical theatre roles, training films and documentaries.
+We often will also send through reputable unpaid opportunities as well to help expand your child's experience and gain footage for showreels, such as student films and short films.

 What about modelling work?

-Centrestage is a Drama Agency and not a modelling agency.
+Centrestage is a drama agency and not a modelling agency.
 While we do receive briefs for all television commercials, we are very rarely approached with catalogue or catwalk work.

 Are there fees to join Centrestage Children’s Agency?

 Yes.
-See Joining Centrestage Agency for more information.
+See JOINING for more information.

 What commission do you charge?